BIC Sport Original FP Review

 We think the BIC Sport is essentially a great baseline to compare other paddles against.
 It does well across the board, looks alright, and its main flaw is just the added bulk.
 Throw all this together for a reasonable price and you have a great option for a new paddler who doesn't want to shell out a ton of cash for a premium paddle but is also willing to invest a bit more than the cheapest options out there.

 First and foremost, we rated and compared the paddling performance of each of these adjustable SUP paddles.
-This accounts for 30% of the total score for the BIC Sport and the other paddles in the review.
+This metric accounts for 30% of each paddle's total score.
 We took these paddles out in all sorts of different conditions and on different paddling excursions, comparing their performance.
 Specifically, we looked at how each paddle did with each of the three components to a typical SUP paddle stroke: the catch, the power stroke, and the exit, as well as how well it recovered to set up for the next paddle.
 The BIC Sport Original FP did well, scoring in the upper portion of this group.

 The Original FP has a longer and slimmer blade that is more rectangular than teardrop-shaped.
 It enters the water smoothly but its flatter blade doesn't quite compare to the dihedral blades when it comes to catching the water.